 Tone down the tinsel.

-While we know you’d love to keep up your Clark Griswold status in the neighborhood by lacing your entire roofline in thousands of icicle lights, make this your year to practice a little restraint.
-Take the time you’d normally spend detangling strand after strand of lights and, instead, use that time to make your home cozy and festive in other, simpler ways.
+Even if you’d love to lace your entire roofline in thousands of icicle lights, make this your year to practice a little restraint.
+Take the time you’d spend detangling strands of lights and use it to make your home cozy and festive in other, simpler ways.

-Try burning a simmering spice pot on the stove (think orange juice, cinnamon sticks, and cloves!) to create a welcoming, seasonal scent, or let your little ones decorate with handcut paper snowflakes.
-Keeping things simple and streamlined with your holiday decor will help make move-out day much more manageable.
+Try a simmering spice pot on the stove (think: orange juice, cinnamon sticks, and cloves) to create a welcoming, seasonal scent, or let your little ones decorate with hand-cut paper snowflakes.
+Keeping things simple and streamlined with your holiday decor will help make move-out day more manageable.

 Coordinate your Christmas gifts.